 Side entry models are supplied with a double entry step.
 To extend the double step, pull the complete step assembly out and let it down completely.
 Unfold the bottom step from over the top step and lower it completely.
 Reverse to retract.

 BACKUP CAMERA

-The backup camera is located in the center of the rear wall, directly below the center running lights.
+The backup camera if equipped, is located in the center of the rear wall, directly below the center running lights.
 It is a color camera with a built-in microphone.
-The connection cable exits the camper in the roadside front corner next to the truck electrical connection.
-The mating harness and monitor are available from your Lance Dealer.